-While in many cases, companies will send a full conveyance directly from origin to destination, this is not always so and thus transportation companies may consolidate a group of less-than-conveyance-loads into a single conveyance load.
+While in many case, companies will send a full conveyance directly from origin to destination, this is not always the case and thus transportation companies may consolidate a group of less-than-conveyance-loads into a single conveyance load.
 In some cases, such a load may move directly to a destination but, more often, into a consolidating terminal.
 In such a terminal the full loads will be built and sent to a destination terminal, where the load will be "broken" and the individual shipments delivered to the specific consignees.
-Such deliveries will follow a delivery/pickup route in which a truck will conduct a multiple-stop tour at specific shipper locations.
+The economies of density apply mainly to the "last mile" of transportation, handled by motor carriers.

-When these pickup/delivery tours are conducted within a logistics cluster, they become more efficient as the cluster grows, since the distances between pickup (or delivery) locations are short.
+Having more installations with large shipment flows means that the pickup and delivery routes are short and efficient since a large number of packages can be picked up and delivered at each location, and the distances between pick up (or delivery) locations is short.
 This increases the efficiency of the "last mile" which is usually the most expensive one, allowing motor carriers to charge less for serving the logistics cluster, attracting more companies to the park, increasing further the efficiency of the transportation service.